microsoft/rushjs.io-website/pages/developer/modifying_package_json.md

 > **Tip: A cool VS Code feature**
 >
 > By the way, if you use Visual Studio Code as your editor, another option is to simply edit the **package.json** file directly.
-If you start typing `"example-lib":`, VS Code will automatically query the NPM registry and show autocomplete suggestions for the latest published version.
+If you start typing `"example-lib":`, VS Code will automatically query the npm registry and show autocomplete suggestions for the latest published version.
 For simple additions, this can be even quicker than `rush add`.
 >
 > If you modify **package.json** manually, don't forget to run `rush update` afterwards.

-## Upgrading to newer versions of your NPM packages
+## Upgrading to newer versions of your npm packages

 The `rush update --full` can install newer versions that satisfy your existing **package.json** files; however, if you want to upgrade the **package.json** files to specify newer version ranges, today Rush does not yet provide a command for doing that in bulk.